-First recorded by Tippie & The Clovers (1962).
+First recorded by Tippie & the Clovers (1962).

 Hit version by Elvis Presley (US #8/R&B #20/UK #13 1963).

-“When Leiber-Stoller were then tasked with contributing a song for Elvis Presley’s new feature, they offered him ‘Bossa Nova Baby’.
+“When Leiber-Stoller were then tasked with contributing a song for Elvis Presley’s new motion picture feature, they offered him ‘Bossa Nova Baby’.
 It was recorded by Presley in January 1963 for the soundtrack of Fun in Acapulco, and was subsequently released as the lead promotional single.
 Presley’s cover reached #8 on the Billboard Hot 100 and #20 on the Billboard R&B Singles chart in 1963.
 It also reached #13 in the UK Singles chart.”

 Elvis Presley, “Bossa Nova Baby” (1963):